100+ Offline Activities to Reduce Screen Time

 Ages 2+

-There are so many benefits to reading at any age.
-The New York Times reports that reading out loud to younger children has the potential to help curb problem behaviors like aggression, hyperactivity and difficulty with attention.
-Family Education says that teens can gain skills from reading outside of the classroom including expanding their vocabularies, handling complex ideas, improving their score on the verbal section of a college admissions test, and helping them see solutions to their own problems.
+There are numerous benefits to reading at any age.
+“Reading out loud to younger children can help curb problem behaviors like aggression, hyperactivity and difficulty with attention” (Source: New York Times).
+“Teens can gain skills from reading outside of the classroom including expanding their vocabularies, handling complex ideas, improving their score on the verbal section of a college admissions test, and helping them see solutions to their own problems” (Source: Family Education).
 Parents can encourage reading by reading out loud to their children at a young age, showing interest in the books that their kids are reading, or encouraging them to read the book version of their favorite movies.
 Visit your local public library and sign up for their summer reading program or consult their book club options or recommendations.

 Puzzles